 Dr. Jason C. Garvey is an Assistant Professor of Higher Education and Student Affairs in the Department of Leadership and Developmental Sciences at the University of Vermont.
-His research examines student affairs and college classroom contexts with focus on assessing and quantifying student experiences across social identities, with particular attention to people with marginalized sexual and gender identities.
-Dr. Garvey has taught graduate courses in student development theory I and II, student affairs administration, college students and environments, counseling and helping skills, assessment and evaluation, and research methods, among others.
+His research examines student affairs and college classroom contexts with focus on assessing and quantifying student experiences across social identities, with particular attention to queer and trans collegians.
+Dr. Garvey has taught graduate courses in student development theory, student affairs administration, college students and environments, counseling and helping skills, assessment and evaluation, and research methods, among others.
 Prior to his faculty appointment, Dr. Garvey worked in student services across a variety of functional areas, including academic advising, LGBTQ student involvement and advocacy, undergraduate research, and student affairs assessment.

 Areas of ExpertiseAssessment and Evaluation; Higher Education; Multiculturalism; Research Methods; School Climate; Social Justice; Student Affairs

 - Garvey, J. C. (in press).
 Considerations for queer as a sexual identity classification in education survey research.
 Journal of College Student Development.

 - Garvey, J. C., Chang, S. H., Nicolazzo, Z., & Jackson, R. L. (Eds.). (in press).
 Trans* policies and experiences in housing and residence life.
 Sterling, VA: Stylus.